-3.2.1.
 The traced annotation

 The @Traced annotation, applies to a class or a method.
 When applied to a class, the @Traced annotation is applied to all methods of the class.
 If the annotation is applied to a class and method then the annotation applied to the method takes precedence.
-The annotation starts a Span at the beginning of the method, and finishes the Span at the end of the method.
+The annotation starts a Span at the beginning of a business method, and finishes the Span at the end of that method.
+Because the @Traced annotation uses the Interceptor pattern, only business logic invocations cause a Span to be created.